 Text and photographs by Manon Hoefman (2019).

 This text may only be reproduced with reference to the source: Curaçao Art®️, www.curacao-art.com.
-Copyright of the artworks remains property of the artist.
+Copyright of the artworks remains the property of the artist.